 Trends: More Americans Getting Access To Free Credit Scores

-Good Reuters article for your credit report/credit score unit; describes how more companies are providing consumers with free access to their credit scores on their monthly statements.
+Good Reuters article (link no longer active) for your credit report/credit score unit describes how more companies are providing consumers with free access to their credit scores on their monthly statements.
 For some time, consumers have had free access to their credit reports from each of the three reporting agencies (TransUnion, Equifax and Experian) through annualcreditreport.com.
 While helpful to consumers, ultimately lenders were making their decisions based on credit scores (of which there are dozens with FICO being the most prevalent).
 Until recently, consumers had to pay to see their credit scores (although they would receive their scores if they were turned down for credit).

 However, there is an increase towards transparency and greater access to your scores: